-National Policy Statement on Urban Development (NPSUD)

-The NPSUD was gazetted on 23 July 2020 and is effective from 20 August 2020.
-It replaces the National Policy Statement on Urban Capacity 2016.
-The NPSUD sets out the objectives and policies for planning for well-functioning urban environments under the Resource Management Act 1991 and seeks the provision of sufficient development capacity to meet the different needs of people and communities.
+National Policy Statement on Urban Development (NPSUD) The NPSUD sets out the objectives and policies for planning for well-functioning urban environments under the Resource Management Act 1991 and seeks the provision of sufficient development capacity to meet the different needs of people and communities.

 It contributes to the Urban Growth Agenda (UGA) which aims to remove barriers to the supply of land and infrastructure to make room for cities to grow up and out.
 The NPSUD does this by addressing constraints in our planning system to ensure growth is enabled and well-functioning urban environments are supported.
 The MFE website on the NPSUD states that it contains objectives and policies that Councils must give effect to in their resource management decisions.